NalleBerg/LinuxSystemViewer/README.md

 **Downloads:**
 - Official releases and packages: https://lsv.nalle.no/
 - DEB packages for Debian, Ubuntu, and Linux Mint
-- RPM packages for Fedora, RHEL, and openSUSE

 Quickstart — build & run (developer)
 ----------------------------------